osagarra/ODME_lite/README.md

 ## Introduction

-The Origin-Destination Multi-Edge network package (ODME) is the set of codes that I have written during the development of my PhD thesis.
-It is a package intended to be used for the analysis of an kind of multi-edge network, focusing specially on spatial networks.
+The Origin-Destination Multi-Edge network package (ODME) is a set of codes that I have written during the development of my PhD thesis.
+It is a package intended to be used for the analysis of many kinds of networks, focusing specially on spatial, multi-edge networks.

 A multi-edge network is a weighted network composed of distinguishable, integer weights.
 A paradigmatic example of it are Origin-Destination matrices used to represent flows between nodes or locations.
+The present package is able to analyze many types of any general form of weighted networks (being binary networks a particular case of them), be them spatial or not.

 The package is structured in three separated modules which perform different operations.
 The first one is an analysis tool, while the